ibm-cloud-docs/cis/edge-functions-use-cases.md

 ### Generating signed requests
 {: #signed-requests-generate}

-Typically, signed requests are delivered to you in some out-of-band way, such as email, or actually generated by you yourself if you have the symmetric key.
-We can, of course, also generate the signed requests in an Edge function.
+Typically, signed requests are delivered to you in some out-of-band way, such as an email, or you generated one by yourself if you have the symmetric key.
+You can also generate the signed requests in an Edge function.

-For any request URL beginning with `/generate/`, we’ll replace `/generate/` with `/verify/`, sign the resulting path with its timestamp, and return the full, signed URL using the response body.
+For any request URL that begins with `/generate/`, CIS replaces `/generate/` with `/verify/`, signs the resulting path with its timestamp, and returns the full, signed URL in the response body.

 ```sh
 addEventListener('fetch', event => {